top of page

 Close-up of a contract document with a pen

-• Building relationships: Attend procurement events and meet decision‑makers.
+• Build Relationships: Attend procurement events and meet decision-makers.

-• Staying informed: Sign up for bid notification services.
+• Stay Informed: Sign up for bid notification services.

-• Offering value: Highlight cost savings, efficiency, or community benefits.
+• Offer Value: Highlight cost savings, efficiency, or community benefits.

-• Being responsive: Submit complete, accurate documentation and answer questions quickly.
+• Be Responsive: Submit complete, accurate documentation and answer questions quickly.

-• Leveraging certifications: Use diversity or small‑business certifications to access preference programs.
+• Leverage Certifications: Use diversity or small-business certifications to access preference programs.

 Many businesses—large and small—thrive in SLED markets.
-For example:
+Here are a few examples:

 • A small IT firm secured a multi-year state education contract by emphasizing customer service and competitive pricing.